Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/AKS/_index.md

 - We can deploy configurations for this workload cluster automatically from source using [GitOps](https://learn.microsoft.com/azure/azure-arc/kubernetes/tutorial-use-gitops-connected-cluster).
 HCIBox includes a script that will automatically configure a simple "Hello Arc" application and ingress controller on the AKS cluster.

-- Open up Windows Explorer on the _HCIBox-Client_ and navigate to the _C:\HCIBox_ folder.
-From here, right click on the "_Deploy-GitOps.ps1_" file and run with PowerShell.
+- Open up Windows Explorer on the _HCIBox-Client_ VM and navigate to the _C:\HCIBox_ folder.
+From here, right click on the _Deploy-GitOps.ps1_ file and run with PowerShell.

   ![Screenshot showing starting GitOps script](./deploy_gitops.png)